UCL-EO/geog0111/docs/sphinx/docindex.md

 Classes take place from the second week of term to the final week of term, other than Reading week.
 See UCL [term dates](http://www.ucl.ac.uk/staff/term-dates) for further information.

 The timetable is available on the UCL Academic Calendar.
-Live class sessions will take place in groups on Monday and Wednesday mornings.
+Live class sessions will take place in groups on Monday and Thursdays.

 ### Assessment